machal/freestyle-grid/README.md

 ## Configuration

-You are welcome to change Freestyle Grid behavior with [LESS variables](less/freestyle-grid.less#L12):
+You are welcome to change FreestyleGrid behavior with [LESS variables](less/freestyle-grid.less#L12):

 * Generate your own classes with `@include-html-classes` set to `false` and [our mixins](less/freestyle-grid.less#L55).
 * Change grid parameters with `@gutter-width` and `@max-columns`.